MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSoftwareUpdateManualPhasedDeployment.md

 ### -SoftwareUpdateGroup

 Specify an object for a software update group.
+To get this object, use the [Get-CMSoftwareUpdateGroup](Get-CMSoftwareUpdateGroup.md) cmdlet.

 ```yaml
 Type: IResultObject